24th Africa Business Summit: From Potential to Progress- Building Africa’s next Growth Chapter

 Between Trust and Trade: on Informal Credit Networks in India

-On Friday 20th March 2026 at 13.00 GMT the Wheeler Institute will host a virtual seminar organised by the Private Sector Development Research Network.
-“Between Trust and Trade: on Informal Credit Networks in India” will be led by Alp Sungu, Assistant Professor in the Operations, Information & Decisions Department at the Wharton School of the University of…
+On Friday 20th March 2026 at 13.00 GMT the Wheeler Institute hosted a virtual seminar organised by the Private Sector Development Research Network.
+“Between Trust and Trade: on Informal Credit Networks in India” was led by Alp Sungu, Assistant Professor in the Operations, Information & Decisions Department at the Wharton School of the University of Pennsylvania, and…

 Guns and Butter– Public Policy in the Age of Innovation.
 A conversation with Philippe Aghion, 2025 Nobel Laureate of Economics